nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management - Hybris Software " src="assets/images/hybris-software-screen.jpg" />
             </div>
             <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-                If you want to get a comprehensive overview of all your products and customer data, there is no better product information management solution than Hybris.
+                If you want to get a comprehensive overview of all your products and customer data, there is no better product information management solution than <a href="https://www.hybris.com/en/" rel="nofollow">Hybris</a>.
 It helps you centralize all data in one view and allow for better analysis.
 You will be able to access information in real time using internal and external data sources, offline and online channels and extensive sorting feature list.
 The feature list includes the ability to work with user-generated content across various devices.
 It also allows for unique chanelling product placements on different websites and has the extensive list of built-in search engine optimization tools.
             </div>
         </div>
         <p class="text">